 As mentioned above the fungus needs water, so if it is present in a house it will only cause damage in and close to, the damp areas.
 It has been said that dry rot can spread all over a house like some sort of ‘cancer’ but this is a myth.
 The only time we ever come across very widespread dry rot in buildings is if there are widespread water sources – for example in derelict buildings with very long term water ingress at lots of locations.
 This kind of outbreak is usually the result of dry rot germinating in several locations and merging into what looks like one huge attack.
 Dry rot spores are everywhere (yes even in your house now) so if conditions are favourable these spores will germinate and cause decay.

 It is in dry rots nature to thrive in damp, dark and inaccessible locations.
 So if your property has a damp problem, these areas need opening up, in order to check for dry rot, as well as other rots and infestations.
 Our timber surveyors have the experience, skills and knowledge needed to trace dry rot when present.
 Dry rot grows through plaster and masonry, so although it may be initially found in a timber floor, for example, it may spread quite some distance.
 It can attack other timbers nearby, without any visual evidence.
-This is why it is best to always ask a qualified timber infestation surveyor like Bryan, Paul or Mike for advice.
+This is why it is best to always ask a qualified timber infestation surveyor like Bryan or Paul for advice.

 Please remember though, that Dry Rot needs lots of water, so in actual fact the conditions for successful growth in occupied property are rare – don’t have nightmares!